-Novice Policy Debate Rules
+Novice Policy Debate Evidence Rules

 Novice students will be allowed to update arguments on their own so long as the content of the argument does not change.
 If any major argument becomes non-unique the GFCA Executive Committee will release a new argument to take its place.